Crease Recovery Tester TF110

 Crease Recovery Tester, to determining recovery properties of fabrics by creasing in a loading device for a predetermined time using a weight suitable for the test method specified (BS/ISO/AATCC), After transferring the specimen to the clamp of the tester, the specimen is allowed to recover and the angle of recovery recorded.
 Fabric Crease Tester complies with ISO 2313, AATCC 66, BS EN 22313, etc.

-Comes completely with a crease recovery tester and two loading device, and other required accessories.
+This recovery angle tester for crease comes with a crease recovery tester and two loading devices, and other required accessories.

 Fabric Crease Recovery Definition:

 During wearing and storage, the fabric will occur locally bend and deformation which become creased because of the external force.
 Even remove the outside force, the fabric is also difficult to recover to its' original flat state, which phenomenon called crease.

 The importance of crease recovery:

 The ability of the fabric to withstand the bend and deformation caused by rubbing is defined as crease resistance.
 Sometimes, crease resistance is also called the ability of the fabric to gradually recover to its original state due to the fast elasticity and slow elasticity of the fabric after removing the external force that causes the fabric to crease.

 A garment made of fabric with a large crease, it is easy to crease when wearing the garment, which is not only seriously affects the appearance of the garment, but also prone to severe wear along the crease that will speed up the damage of the garment.
 One of the characteristics of wool fabric is that it has better crease recovery, so the crease recovery is an important index to evaluate the wool-sense of the fabric.